rudifa/CUETORIALS/DISCOVERY.md

 like, what's `cue.Filename("val.cue")`

+Here is a start, in no particular order:

 | function call| args | result | comment |
 | :------- | :------- | :------- | :------- |
 | c := cuecontext.New() | - | cue.Context | create a context |